owtu16/CIT-95/100days/day1/readme.md

 ## Video 11

 A variable is able to save the users input.
 This is useful for future use in the code.

+## Video 12

+Made an exercise about changing the contents of two variables.
+Using a third variable I was able to temporarily store the contents of a then switch the contents